 Our mission is to help computational modelers at all levels engage in the establishment and adoption of community standards and good practices for developing and sharing computational models.
-Model authors can freely publish their model source code in the Computational Model Library alongside narrative documentation, open science metadata, and other emerging norms that facilitate software citation, archival, interoperability, and reuse.
-Model authors can also request that their model code be peer reviewed to receive a DOI.
+Model authors can freely publish their model source code in the Computational Model Library alongside narrative documentation, open science metadata, and other emerging open science norms that facilitate software citation, reproducibility, interoperability, and reuse.
+Model authors can also request peer review of their computational models to receive a DOI.

 All users of models published in the library must cite model authors when they use and benefit from their code.

-Please check out our model archive tutorial or contact us if you have any questions or concerns about publishing your model(s) in the Computational Model Library.
+Please check out our model publishing tutorial and contact us if you have any questions or concerns about publishing your model(s) in the Computational Model Library.

 We also maintain a curated database of over 7500 publications of agent-based and individual based models with additional detailed metadata on availability of code and bibliometric information on the landscape of ABM/IBM publications that we welcome you to explore.

-Displaying 9 of 9 results mate clear
+Displaying 8 of 8 results mate clear search

 This program was developed to simulate monogamous reproduction in small populations (and the enforcement of the incest taboo).